Top Tools Health Coaches Use to Feel Good

 Health Coaches Top Tools & Techniques:

-Health coach Lisa first addressed her view on the struggle many of us face.
+Executive health coach Lisa first addressed her view on the struggle many of us face.
 We all feel, especially women, the constant push and pull between wanting to help everyone around us when we ourselves don’t feel replenished and strong.
 She exclaimed “It’s irresponsible for us not to take care of our well-being!”
 As said so many times before, we must prioritize our own health and that of our family before we can attempt to fill up other people’s empty cups.

 Lisa also pointed out the difference between helping others vs. enabling others.
 Enabling others implies that you try to do their work for them.
 This could be as simple as telling others how they should proceed in their life rather than helping others come to their own conclusions and owning their decisions.
 As women, we often feel responsible to fix situations (the enabler), but what most people truly need is just someone who cares and listens.

-When health coach Michelle feels triggered or reactive, she grabs a pen and paper, finds a quiet spot and asks herself,
+When executive health coach Michelle feels triggered or reactive, she grabs a pen and paper, finds a quiet spot and asks herself,

 “When have I felt this way before and what is this situation trying to tell me?”